 Read review: Vasque Breeze LT GTX - Women's

-It's no longer a surprise that the latest boot we got our hands on from Hoka One One quickly rose to the top of the fleet in terms of comfort and support.
+We weren't surprised that the latest boot we got our hands on from Hoka One One quickly rose to the top of the fleet in terms of comfort and support.
 Over the years, we've found that Hoka's products are often some of the most comfortable options out there.
-We have many hiking friends who are complete converts—ready to preach the Hoka gospel at any moment.
+We have many hiking buddies who are complete converts, ready to preach the Hoka gospel at any moment.
 We mostly wore the Kaha Gore-Tex - Women's on hikes on the Sierra Nevada's east side.
 The thick foam soles provide an unparalleled stable base for ankle, knee, and hip joints.
 One tester with a lingering sprained ankle was thrilled by the stability these boots provided.
 In addition to providing a stable base, the Kaha remains relatively lightweight.
 With leather uppers and a Gore-Tex membrane, the boots are durable and burly while maintaining a surprisingly light feel.
 We are impressed.

 The added stability and support that the Kaha provides also make these boots a bit stiffer than other Hoka models we've tested in the past.
 This means a longer break-in period is usually required.
 Of course, one has to not only get used to the slightly unconventional appearance of these boots but also the perceived bulk of the extra-thick midsoles.
 Think of it as the Hoka learning curve.
 If support and comfort are what you're after, these concerns will likely soon be overlooked.

 Read review: Hoka One One Kaha Gore-Tex - Women's